Keeping in Touch

 - Food and uncovered drinks are not allowed at computer stations or near electronic equipment.

-- Please to considerate of others using labs.
+- Please be considerate of others using labs.
 If a door is closed, please knock before entering.

 - The conference room is for student use.
 It is a great place to have study sessions and to practice your speeches and presentations.